c13/eks/README.md

 You could apply terraform from main folder to create Cloudtrail logs and bucket for AWS api logs.

-#### Create an EKS Cluster using Terraform (Optional)
+#### Create an EKS Cluster using Terraform

 The Terraform template included in this repository is going to create a VPC, an EKS control plane, and a Kubernetes service account along with the IAM role and associate them using IAM Roles for Service Accounts (IRSA) to let Karpenter launch instances.
 Additionally, the template configures the Karpenter node role to the `aws-auth` configmap to allow nodes to connect, and creates an On-Demand managed node group for the `kube-system` and `karpenter` namespaces.
-Also it install cluster autoscaler, prometheus monitoring stack with grafana, nginx ingress and aws load balancer controller
+Also it creates ecr with public repo cache, install cluster autoscaler, external-dns, prometheus monitoring stack with grafana, nginx ingress and aws load balancer controller

 To create the cluster, clone this repository and open the `cluster/terraform` folder.
 Then, run the following commands: